Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool lists campaign-level negative keywords for a single campaign, specifies returned fields (criterion_id, text, match_type), and is read-only.
-It distinguishes from ad group-level negatives, providing a specific verb+resource+scope.
+Clearly states it lists campaign-level negative keyword criteria for a single campaign, specifies return fields (criterion_id, text, match_type), and distinguishes from ad group-level negatives by naming the sibling tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.